Njgru/UnetBrainSegmentation/README.md

 # UnetBrainSegmentation
-Unet architecture to segment Gliomas
+Unet architecture to segment Gliomas implemented with MONAI framework.

-Unet Brain Segmentation Project
+Used for RSNA-ASNR-MICCAI BraTS 2021 challenge submission